leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 - The local webserver will be available under `https://graphql-api.lndo.site`
 - The common PHP configuration across all Lando webservers, under `shared/config/php.ini`, is defined once and referenced by all of them
-- XDebug is enabled, but inactive by default; it is executed only when passing environment variable `XDEBUG_TRIGGER=1` (eg: executing bash `$ XDEBUG_TRIGGER=1 vendor/bin/phpunit` )
+- XDebug is enabled, but inactive by default; it is executed only when passing environment variable `XDEBUG_TRIGGER=1` (eg: executing command `XDEBUG_TRIGGER=1 vendor/bin/phpunit` )
 - Two files define environment variables, but while `defaults.env` is commited to the repo, `defaults.local.env` is `.gitignore`d, so the latter contains my personal access tokens.
-- The plugin code is mapped to its source code via `services > appserver > overrides > volumes`, so that modifying the code has the change reflected immediately in the webserver.
+- The plugin code is mapped to its source code via `services > appserver > overrides > volumes`, so that changes to the source files are reflected immediately in the application in the webserver.

 The last item is a deal breaker for me, because [the plugin's code is distributed into a multitude of independent packages](https://graphql-api.com/blog/why-to-support-cms-agnosticism-the-graphql-api-split-to-around-90-packages/), which are managed via Composer.
 When running `composer install` to install the plugin, all these packages would be normally copied under the `vendor/` folder, breaking the connection between source code and code deployed to the webserver.
 Thanks to volume overrides, Lando will read the source files instead.
 (I used other webservers, including [Local](https://getflywheel.com/design-and-wordpress-resources/toolbox/local-by-flywheel/) and [wp-env](https://www.npmjs.com/package/@wordpress/env), and I believe none of them offers this feature.)